KenT2/pipresents-kms/README.md

 Requirements
 -------------

-	* must use the latest version of Raspbian Bullseys with Desktop (not the Lite version)
+	* must use the latest version of Raspbian Bullseye with Desktop (not the Lite version)
 	* must be run from the PIXEL desktop.
 	* can be installed and run from any user that is created with RPI OS utilities
 	* must have Python 3 installed (which RPi OS does)